 What is a Visible Light?

-Although we are blind to many wavelengths of light (which may be visible to some animals), we have instruments in place to detect them.
+Although we are blind to many wavelengths of light (which may be visible to some animals), we have instruments to detect them.
 But our world is oriented entirely around visible light as we can perceive it easily.

 What is a Visible Light Spectrum?